 All of these factors have combined to make Xiaohongshu one of China's most popular and successful e-commerce apps, and a recent Series D funding round valuing the app at $3 billion, stated in various media sources.

-The platform does have shortcomings, however.
-One thing the platform is looking to address is the window shoppers: users who find product reviews on Xiaohongshu and purchase them on Taobao or other apps.
-To combat this, Xiaohongshu has stopped companies from inserting links in descriptions that encouraged users to visit other e-commerce sites.
-However, when users want to shop elsewhere, they still can.
+As a rapid development platform, Xiaohongshu also has problems to be solved.
+One thing the platform is looking to address is the number of "window shoppers": users finding products on Little Red Book, then purchasing them on Taobao or other apps instead.
+To combat this, Little Red Book has stopped companies from inserting links within content, encouraging users to visit other e-commerce sites.
+This helps to keep shoppers on the app.
+However, if users still want to shop elsewhere, they still can.

 "In China, they get to monetization much faster than the west.
 You need to get your hands dirty, as retail is always one click away."
 Xiaohongshu co-founder Charlwin Mao said, "We don't ask ourselves if we're a social or a commerce company.
 We ask, 'What does the customer want?"
 Cited by Econsultancy.